 How can you prosper if you are not visible?
 How can you convert prospects if you aren’t persuasive in your presentation?

 By building your marketing strategy with services and B2B in mind, you’ll experience greater ROI for your efforts.

-This is a pretty big process – a trusted advisor can partner with your sales and marketing team to help build your B2B service marketing strategy, support you in execution, and recommend tactics for capturing and nurturing leads that will turn into clients.
+This is a pretty big process – a marketing agency can partner with your sales and marketing team to help build your B2B service marketing strategy, support you in execution, and recommend tactics for capturing and nurturing leads that will turn into clients.